stefalda/random_mu/README.md

 - **Random by Artist**
 - **Random by Playlist**
 - **Random by Favorites**
+- **Random by Playing**

 Currently, the app has been tested on **Web** and **Android** platforms, with **Navidrome** as the Subsonic-compatible server.

 [Icon](https://thenounproject.com/icon/cow-7450755/) by
 [Made x Made](https://thenounproject.com/creator/christian933/)

+The app should be considered a POC, I've scaffolded the code using different LLMs (ChatGPT and Claude), to check how they perform but some code could be optimized.

 ## Features